amalia03/General-use-Bioinfo-Scripts/README.md

 **print_undefined_fqs.pl**

 This script reads a list of ids that you do not want to include in your final fastq output.
 Inputs are a single column of ids and a fastq file.
 This is a more elegantly written version of find_matching_ids_fastas.pl written by MLJ.
 Worth coming back to since it is a pretty flexible syntax.

+**count_column_type.pl**

+A simple per script which takes in the column of interest and counts the number of times a particular unique value is contained in that column.
+Requires a file in tabular, headless format (eg BLAST) and the column number of interest (column number -1 since it is perl).
+Current version does not sort the values.